Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we introduced \method, a training-based acceleration framework for fast language generation that distills a high-quality teacher into a few-step student.
 Our design targets three axes simultaneously: (i) \emph{objective design} via a tractable policy–gradient update driven by a discriminator–estimated reward; (ii) \emph{training stability} through score decomposition and grouped reward normalization; and (iii) \emph{inference efficiency} through reward-guided ancestral sampling with gradient tilting and re-ranking.
-Experiments demonstrate strong gains in generation quality, large reductions in training/inference time, and competitive zero-shot generalization, corroborated by comprehensive cumulative, leave-one-out ablations, model scaling up, and protein sequence generation.
+Experiments demonstrate strong gains in generation quality, large reductions in training/inference time, and competitive zero-shot generalization, corroborated by comprehensive cumulative and leave-one-out ablations.

-We plan to scale \method to billion-parameter models, which presents a practical challenge due to the GPU memory requirements of concurrently maintaining the teacher, student, and discriminator.
+We plan to scale \method to billion-parameter models, which presents a practical challenge due to the memory requirements of concurrently maintaining the teacher, student, and discriminator.
 Nevertheless, our findings already establish a new state-of-the-art trade-off among comparable methods, with the student model excelling in quality at low NFEs and maintaining diversity at higher computational budgets.
 We posit that \method offers a foundational recipe (principled objectives, training stability, and efficient guidance) for developing high-performance generative models.